m4c0/be-cpu/README.md

 #### Clock

 Still in planning.
-Main question is: is there a way to avoid the triple 555 and keep Ben's features (i.e. the possibility of a manual clock and debounced)?
+Current plan:

+* One astable 555 as a clock
+* A RC+Shimitt Trigger for debouncing the push button

+Questions to answer:

+* Is there a better way to debounce the toggle switch?
+* What's the minimal circuit to do the logic (switch+halt)?

 #### Register

 Main idea to test: use 74377 (Octal DFF) and remove the reset input.
 A "global reset" may be achieveable if we keep the pull-down resistors on the bus and we enable all register's input - this way, the bus will be zeroed and the registers will latch that value.

+#### ALU

+#### Bus

 ### BC - Compact and cheap